ervinpepic/GlobeAbc/wp-content/plugins/hd-quiz-save-results-light/readme.txt

 This addon will create a new Results page for HD Quiz that shows a nice table listing each time one of your quizzes was completed.
 The table includes the name of the completed quiz, the date and time of completion, the score, whether the quiz was passed of failed, and, if the user was logged-in, their display name.

 = NOTICE ⚠️ =
 This is a free and "light" version.

-A more featured Pro version is currently in development and will be found in the HD Quiz addons page when available.
-Please DO NOT post any questions or support requests for the Pro version here as that is against WordPress terms of service.
+The Save Results Pro addon is a paid version and can be found here: [Save Results Pro](https://harmonicdesign.ca/product/hd-quiz-save-results-pro/ "Save Results Pro")
+-   save quiz taker’s name and email
+-   add custom form fields
+-   send results via email
+-   sort and filter results
+-   save each result of each question/answer
+-   leaderboard functionality

-> == HOW TO USE | TUTORIAL ==
+== HOW TO USE | TUTORIAL ==
 -   Install HD Quiz
 -   Install this
 -   Check the Results page